Skip to content ↓

 Religious Education

-The school uses The Diocese of Peterborough Syllabus for RE.
+The school uses a mixture of The Diocese of Peterborough Syllabus and Understanding Christianity for our teaching of RE.
 Our RE curriculum includes not only Christianity, but also other faiths.
-RE is compulsory in all State schools but parents have the right to withdraw their child from RE lessons on religious grounds.
+RE is compulsory in all state schools, but parents have the right to withdraw their child from RE lessons on religious grounds.
 This also applies to the daily Act of Worship.

 Science